Pabongkhapa Déchen Nyingpo

 Pabongkhapa Déchen Nyingpo (1878–1941) was a Gelug lama in the modern era of Tibetan Buddhism.
-He obtained his Geshe degree at Sera Mey Monastic University in Lhasa and later became a teacher in Tibet.
-He also taught laypeople.
+He obtained his Geshe degree at Sera Mey Monastic University in Lhasa and later became a teacher in Tibet, providing his services to laypeople and clergy alike.
 Pabongkha was offered the regency of the present Dalai Lama but declined the request, reportedly because "he strongly disliked political affairs."

 Practice of Buddhism

-Ribur Rinpoche described how Phabongkhapa met his root Guru: His root guru was Dagpo Lama Rinpoche Jampael Lhuendrub Gyatso, from Lhoka.
+Ribur Rinpoche described how Phabongkhapa met his root Guru: His root guru was Dagpo Lama Rinpoche Jampel Lhuendrub Gyatso, from Lhoka.
 He was definitely a bodhisattva, and Pabongkha Rinpoche was his foremost disciple.
-He lived in a cave in Pasang and his main practice was bodhichitta; his main deity was Avalokiteshvara and he would recite 50,000 manis [the mantra, Om mani padme hum] every night.
+He lived in a cave in Pasang, and his main practice was bodhichitta; his main deity was Avalokiteshvara and he would recite 50,000 manis [the mantra, Om mani padme hum] every night.
 When Kyabje Pabongkha first met Dagpo Rinpoche at a tsog offering ceremony in Lhasa, he cried out of reverence from beginning to end.

-According to Ribur Rinpoche:Dagpo Lama Rinpoche would teach him a Lam-rim topic and then Pabongkha Rinpoche would go away and meditate on it.
-Later he would return to explain what he’d understood: if he had gained some realization, Dagpo Lama Rinpoche would teach him some more and Pabongkha Rinpoche would go back and meditate on that.
+According to Ribur Rinpoche:Dagpo Lama Rinpoche would teach him a Lamrim topic and then Pabongkha Rinpoche would go away and meditate on it.
+Later, he would return to explain what he'd understood: if he had gained some realization, Dagpo Lama Rinpoche would teach him some more, and Pabongkha Rinpoche would go back and meditate on that.
 It went on like this for ten years.Pabongkha Rinpoche was a renunciate.
-His attendant once demolished the small old building inhabited by Pabongkha Rinpoche while he was a way on a long tour, and constructed in its place a large ornate residence trying to rival the private quarters of the Dalai Lama.
-When Pabongkha Rinpoche returned, he said, “I am only a minor hermit Lama and you should not have built something like this for me.
-I am not famous and the essence of what I teach is renunciation of the worldly life.
-Therefore I am embarrassed by rooms like these.”
+His attendant once demolished the small old building inhabited by Pabongkha Rinpoche while he was away on a long tour, and constructed in its place a large ornate residence trying to rival the private quarters of the Dalai Lama.
+When Pabongkha Rinpoche returned, he said, "I am only a minor hermit Lama, and you should not have built something like this for me.
+I am not famous, and the essence of what I teach is the renunciation of worldly life.
+Therefore, I am embarrassed by rooms like these."

 According to Rilbur Rinpoche, any of Phabongkhapa's anger "had been completely pacified by his bodhichitta."

-He would ask each everyone in a line how they were and tap them on the head.
+He would ask everyone in a line how they were and tap them on the head.
 Sometimes, he dispensed medicine.

-His two main spiritual qualities according to his disciples were, from the Tantric point of view, his realization and ability to present Heruka, and from the Sutra point of view, his ability to teach Lamrim.
+His two main spiritual qualities, according to his disciples, were, from the Tantric point of view, his realization and ability to present Heruka, and from the Sutra point of view, his ability to teach Lamrim.
 He attributed all his qualities to his own Spiritual Guide.

 According to one 'reincarnated' lama who attended his teachings: "He was an exceptionally learned and gifted scholar, and his interpretation of the Doctrine adhered to the meaning of the Lord Buddha's words exactly.
-He was short, broad-faced, and of rather heavy build, but when he opened his mouth to speak his words had such clarity and sweetness that no one could help being moved."
+He was short, broad-faced, and of rather heavy build, but when he opened his mouth to speak, his words had such clarity and sweetness that no one could help being moved."